clemenko/sr_tools/workshop/README.md

 export REGISTRY_PASSWORD=blahblah2020

 # Now lets create the yamls from `roxctl`.
-# This will output to a directory `central-bundle`.
+# This will output to a directory `central-bundle`
+# -- don't forget to add `--offline` to this command if you are offline --
 roxctl central generate k8s pvc --storage-class longhorn --size 30 --license stackrox.lic --enable-telemetry=false --lb-type none

 # make note that the admin password for the platform is here